ezeoleaf/awesome-golang-repositories/README.md

 [docker-slim](https://github.com/docker-slim/docker-slim): DockerSlim (docker-slim): Don't change anything in your Docker container image and minify it by up to 30x (and for compiled languages even more) making it secure too! (free and open source)
 [gfile](https://github.com/Antonito/gfile): Direct file transfer over WebRTC
 [httpcache](https://github.com/gregjones/httpcache): A Transport for http.Client that will cache responses according to the HTTP RFC
 [sqlc](https://github.com/kyleconroy/sqlc): Generate type-safe code from SQL
+[stats](https://github.com/montanaflynn/stats): A well tested and comprehensive Golang statistics library package with no dependencies.